 I design plans uniquely tailored to upgrading your life as a high-achiever.
 Elevating your mental & physical performance one percent every day will make you an Outliyr in no time.

 I combine time-tested ancestral wisdom with the latest clinical research to deliver actionable insights that are decades ahead of conventional wisdom.

 I don’t give blind recommendations.
 I research, rigorously test, and carefully curate anything I endorse.
 I turn down everything I don’t completely stand by.

 I like Malcolm Gladwell’s idea that subject matter expertise takes 10,000 practice hours.
 But for most things, ~10,000 hours is too long.
 When it comes to biohacking and performing at my peak, I like efficiency.
 How can I achieve 80 percent mastery with 20 percent of the effort?

-Whether playing sports with friends, crushing a presentation, or surviving in an arctic tundra for days — I want to perform at my highest anytime, anywhere.
+Whether playing sports with friends, crushing a presentation, or thriving in an arctic tundra for days on end — I want to perform my best anytime, anywhere.

 I launched this site for you to shortcut 10,000-hour mastery.
 Learn from my trials, tribulations, and N=1 experiments.
 Track, hack, and self-optimize your way to superhuman performance.

 If any of these topics pique your interest, you are in the right place.

 I started with brain fog and chronic fatigue.
 My doctors chalked it up to high fasting blood sugar and off-the-charts inflammation.